 - Ideal for customer service, notifications, reminders, and marketing

 Use our helpful comparison table below to help you decide which option is right for your business.
-Or, let us know if you’d like to be spoken through this.
+Or, let us know if you’d like to be walked through this.

-In brief, the power of text messaging can effectively connect you to your audience.
-The type of number you choose to send from will depend on how large your audience is, the frequency and speed of your sending needs, as well as much time and budget you are willing to part with.
+The power of text messaging can effectively connect you to your audience.
+The type of number you choose to send from will depend on how large your audience is, the frequency and speed of your sending needs, as well how much time and budget you are willing to part with.